 Choosing one thing over another is never easy, but looking at all of the people involved and determining the overall importance of the activity can help you decide where it falls on the priority list.
 If that means saying no to some things, try to look for alternatives.
 In our case, I will be teaching my daughter violin basics to make up for the missed information she would have gained at camp.

 Educational Activities and Chores

-The other aspect of summer schedules that we find critical is the everyday routine we have at home.
+The other aspect of summer schedules that we find critical is our everyday routine at home.
 As I said before, I work from home with my four kids.
-During the school year, my kids have regular routines and responsibilities, but the summer changes things some.
+My kids have regular routines and responsibilities during the school year, but the summer changes things some.
 There is a whole world beyond the patio door that can be added to things to take care of, and I am a strong believer in the importance of involving my kids in the nature that we find all around us.
 I’m anxious to begin reading Last Child in the Woods: Saving Our Children from Nature-Deficit Disorder as part of the Simple Mom Sound Mind, Sound Mom Book Club next month.

 We have been trying to teach our four-year-old and two-year-old the meaning of money and how to save for something larger than a $0.92 Hot Wheels car, so this system gives them a way to earn money and “bank” it until they reach a goal.

 I found wipe boards at Michael’s on clearance a few months ago.
 They have a glass front that the kids can use a dry erase marker on.
 I printed out the weekly sheets and now have a place where they can mark their points daily and total them at the end of the week.

 What does your summer schedule look like?
 How do you find the right balance of activities and free time for your family?